 By Clare Jordan

-As of this month, we are now home to four teenagers, and life is good – really!
+Looking back to when we first became a home to four teenagers, life was good – really!

 Admittedly, my parenting technique is mostly trial and error, but some of it may be share-worthy.
 The following is a list of tips I would have liked to have known before developing them myself.
 I hope there are a few gems here that may save some new parent of teens or tweens a headache or two.